alexanderdeca/NetworkAudit/README.md

 This script parses version information from network devices' show version commands and saves the results in a CSV file.

 **Usage:**
+1. Modify the `directory_path` variable in the script
-1. Place show command output files in the `output_YYYY-MM-DD` directory.
+2. Place show command output files in the `directory_path` directory
-2. Run the script:
+3. Run the script:
    ```
    python SaveVersion.py
    ```